kickjump/kickjump_old/readme.md

 This initializes the project and all requirements.
 The first time this runs it might take a few minutes installing `anchor` and building the rust dependencies.

-The package manager used is `pnpm` which will be available after running the bootstrap command.
+The package manager used is `pnpm` via [corepack](https://github.com/nodejs/corepack) which will be available after running the bootstrap command.

 To experiment with the GitHub API you will need to create your own GitHub application.
 More information to follow.